callumsteele4/hacker-games/README.md

 Family quiz - Gamified memory training with focus on family members;

 ## Future development
 - Adding family tree representation;
 - Improving quiz adaptive algorithm;???
 - Adding a trigger mechanism so it must not rely in action initiated by the user;

+## Front End Stack

+We used React to create reusable components and Redux to manage and control the flow of state.
+We used aphrodite for CSS, allowing us to package the styles up in the components themselves as JavaScript objects.

 ## Interesting Tech